devpunks/snuggsi/README.md

 **snuggsiツ** works in production or in a plain 'ol HTML file!

-Simply place the following scripts within your webpage:
+Simply place the following script within your webpage:

 ```html
 <!-- http(s): protocol required to run locally -->